AttuneOps/Automate-Windows-Installation-with-autounattend-on-ESXi/README.md

 1. Builds a Win2019 BIOS Single ISO for macOS or Linux.
 2. Creates an ESXi node and boots to CD ROM running the unattended installer.

+### Autounattend Windows Server 2019 (Win2019) UEFI Single ISO on macOS or Linux Worker for ESXi

+1. Builds a Win2019 UEFI Single ISO for macOS or Linux.
+2. Creates an ESXi node and boots to CD ROM running the unattended installer.

 ### Autounattend Windows Server 2022 (Win2022) BIOS Single ISO on macOS or Linux Worker for ESXi

+1. Builds a Win2022 BIOS Single ISO for macOS or Linux.
+2. Creates an ESXi node and boots to CD ROM running the unattended installer.

+### Autounattend Windows Server 2022 (Win2022) UEFI Single ISO on macOS or Linux Worker for ESXi

 1. Builds a Win2022 UEFI Single ISO for macOS or Linux.
-2. Creates an ESXi node and boots to CD ROM running the unattended installer.

-### Autounattend Windows Server 2019 (Win2019) UEFI Single ISO on macOS or Linux Worker for ESXi

-1. Builds a Win2019 UEFI Single ISO for macOS or Linux.
 2. Creates an ESXi node and boots to CD ROM running the unattended installer.